MatijaBas/rugby-shop/README.md

     <img src="https://rugby-shop.s3-eu-west-1.amazonaws.com/static/img/shop.jpg" alt="Rugby Shop Products" aria-label="RugbyShop" />
 </div>

-- At the top of products page is a search box where you look for desired item for example "irish jersey"
+- At the top of products page is a search box where you look for desired item for example "Irish Jersey"
 - The shop page comprises 3 columns in each row , with 21 product in total.
-Every product is in a card with few details, picture, name, price , old price...
+Every product is in a card with few details, picture, name, price, old price...
 - When clicking on the image or product name user will be directed to product details where more info will be displayed.

 <br/>